Vision-Based Mobile App GUI Testing: A Survey: Challenges Opportunities of Vision-based GUI Testing

 Firstly, LLMs can utilize their powerful text generation capabilities to provide high-quality test cases, test scripts, test reports, \etc, for vision-based GUI testing.
 These text generation capabilities can improve the efficiency and effectiveness of testing and reduce the cost and errors of manual writing and maintenance \cite{feng2024prompting, liu2023fill}.
-Traditionally, GUI test generation mainly focuses on the automatic exploration of GUIs, while GUI test record and replay are mainly based on manually written scripts for automated migration.
-Therefore, these are two topics with very clear boundaries.
-Although there are some studies focusing on generating migratable test scripts through automatic exploration, they are often based on static analysis, and the final generated scripts are weak in logic, and there is a huge gap between them and actual apps.
-The introduction of LLM has the opportunity to gradually blur the boundaries of these two topics because LLM makes it possible for automated exploration to also generate meaningful test scripts for testing migration, and the generated scripts are strong in logic.
+The introduction of LLMs has the opportunity to gradually blur the boundaries of \gen and \rr because LLMs make it possible for automated exploration to also generate meaningful test scripts for testing migration, and the generated scripts are strong in logic.
 At the same time, the content explored and generated is also expected to be applied in scenario-based testing, such as scenario recognition, segmentation, combination, and understanding.
 The test scripts generated in these processes inevitably need maintenance and optimization when applied in practice.
-LLM also has the opportunity to apply to the topic of GUI test script maintenance to achieve automatic script maintenance.
-In addition, LLMs can also automatically generate concise and clear test reports or analyze and repair test reports based on GUI test results or feedback, applied to the topic of GUI test report analysis.